jamesmh/coravel/Docs/Scheduler.md

 ```
 ## Scheduling Usage

+We'll start with some simpler scenarios but it is generally recommended that you [schedule your tasks by using invocables](#scheduling-invocables).

 ### Scheduler / Scheduling Tasks

 After you have called the `Schedule()` method from the `Scheduler`, you can begin to configure the various constraints of your task.